 In cases of genuine financial difficulty, and in particular when a delegate has been severely affected by the Covid-19 pandemic, we will be happy to consider waiving the conference fee.
 If you feel this applies to you then please complete the form here by giving details of your circumstances and, if applicable, how you have been affected by the pandemic.
 Requests should reach us by 15 September 2021.

-Registration and payment can be completed through the registration form (to be available in August 2021).
+Registration and payment can be completed through the online registration form.

 All fees are non-refundable and non-transferable.